yun-vis/fhstp-bcc-mobile/pages/roomuse.md

 ```

 5. Connect this application somehow with our viewmodel.
 In viewModel(), we need to provide a factory. factory is an object that creates another object.
-Add New -> Kotline class -> Object and name it AppViewModelProvider
+Add New -> Kotlin class -> Object and name it AppViewModelProvider
 (put it under ui, because viewmodel belongs to the ui)
+This is a convenient way to define your custom ViewModel factory in one place, so it can be used anywhere in your app.

 in AppViewModelProvider.kt
 ```kotlin